China's state-run airline suspends cargo flights rushing COVID-19 medical supplies to India | Business

-China's state-run Sichuan Airlines has suspended all its cargo flights to India for 15 days, causing major disruption to private traders' efforts to procure the much-needed oxygen concentrators and other medical supplies from China despite Beijing offering ''support and assistance'' to the country to deal with the latest surge of COVID-19 cases.
+China's state-run Sichuan Airlines has suspended all its cargo flights to India for 15 days, causing major disruption to private traders' efforts to procure the much-needed oxygen concentrators and other medical supplies from the country despite Beijing reiterating its readiness to help India to deal with the latest surge of COVID-19 cases.

+''China has been following closely the epidemic situation in India.
+We show our sincerest sympathies to the worsening situation in India,'' Foreign Ministry spokesman Wang Wenbin told a media briefing here on Monday while answering several questions, including the suspension of cargo flights by the Sichuan Airlines.

+''We have stated that we are ready to help India fight the virus in the first opportunity available.
+Two sides are in communication regarding this,'' he said.

 In a letter to the sales agents on Monday, the Sichuan Chuanhang Logistics Co.
 Ltd, the company which is part of the Sichuan Airlines said the airline has suspended its cargo flights on six routes, including Xian to Delhi, amid hectic efforts by private traders from both sides to procure oxygen concentrators from China.

-In the letter seen by PTI, the company said "in the face of sudden changes in the epidemic situation (in India), to reduce the number of imported cases, it is decided" to suspend the flights for the next 15 days.
+In the letter seen by PTI, the company said, ''in the face of sudden changes in the epidemic situation (in India), in order to reduce the number of imported cases, it is decided'' to suspend the flights for the next 15 days.

-"Indian route has always been the core strategic route for Sichuan Airlines.
+''Indian route has always been the core strategic route for Sichuan Airlines.
 This suspension has also caused great losses to our company.
-We are very sorry for the unchanged situation", the letter said and sought the ''understanding of its sales agents", it said.
-The letter also said the company will review the situation after 15 days.
+We are very sorry for the unchanged situation," the letter said and sought the ''understanding of its sales agents.''
+It also said the company will review the situation after 15 days.

 The suspension of cargo flights came as a surprise to agents and freight forwarders who are frantically trying to procure oxygen concentrators from China.

-He told PTI here that the Sichuan Airlines decision to cancel flights has caused severe disruption to attempts by private traders in both countries to secure quick supplies of the Oxygen concentrators to rush to India given the dire situation.
+He told PTI here that the Sichuan Airlines decision to cancel flights has caused severe disruption to attempts by private traders in both countries to secure quick supplies of the Oxygen concentrators to rush to India in view of the dire situation.

 Now it becomes very challenging to rush the supplies as they have to be rerouted through Singapore and other countries through different airlines, which delays the much-needed supplies, he said.